Micky373/spam_classifier/README.md

 > If you need there are some `spam` and `ham` messages in the `data` folder, you can pass those messages in the box and check.

-> Then the website will show you the if the message is spam or ham.
+> Then the website will show you if the message is spam or ham.

 > More clear discription about how the recommendation system was built and the API fetching can be found in the `notebooks` folder.